Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of West Lakes Shore has an extremely high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in West Lakes Shore is $60,524, and the average income stands at $80,735.
-This compares to figures for Greater Adelaide of $54,808 (median) and $66,852 (average).
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $65,850 (median) and $87,840 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in West Lakes Shore cluster around the 54th percentile nationally.
-Income analysis reveals that the $1,500 - $2,999 bracket dominates with 31.6% of residents (1,110 people), aligning with the region where this cohort likewise represents 31.8%.
-After housing costs, residents retain 87.6% of income, reflecting strong purchasing power.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.
+The suburb of West Lakes Shore has an exceptionally high income level nationally, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year ended 30 June 2023.
+The median income among taxpayers in West Lakes Shore is $60,524, while the average income stands at $80,735.
+These figures compare with those for Greater Adelaide, which are $54,808 and $66,852 respectively.
+Based on an annualised Wage Price Index growth rate of 10.17% since financial year 2023, current estimates project the median income in West Lakes Shore to be approximately $66,679 and the average income to be around $88,946 as of March 2026.
+Data from the 2021 Census indicates that household, family, and personal incomes in West Lakes Shore cluster around the 54th percentile nationally.
+Income analysis reveals that the majority of residents (31.6%, or 995 people) fall within the $1,500 - $2,999 income bracket after tax, aligning with regional trends where this cohort also represents 31.8%.
+After accounting for housing costs, West Lakes Shore residents retain 87.6% of their income, reflecting strong purchasing power in the area.
+The suburb's SEIFA income ranking places it in the 7th decile nationally.

 Frequently Asked Questions - Income